 Preferred Share ETF Fundamentals

-Looking at the fundamentals, we can see that each of the top preferred share ETFs in Canada yield around 5%.
-That means investing $10,000 would earn over $500 per year in monthly dividends.
+Looking at the fundamentals, we can see that each of the top preferred share ETFs in Canada yield around 4.5%.
+That means investing $10,000 would earn around $450 per year in monthly dividends.
 Each fund also has around 200 different holdings, with Horizons HPR being less transparent with their total number of holdings.

 Preferred Share ETF Sectors